-The effect of including additional disintegration channels is appreciable in the CoCs models, where all possible nucleon losses in the cross section table are included.
-Multiple dots in each mass correspond to the different isobars, but their differences become negligible for $A\gtrsim 23$ as the number of concurrent cascades increases, smoothing the isobar variance.
-The mass dependence in CoCs exhibits a linear behavior rather than logarithmic, a clear sign that the multiple concurrent cascades enhance the efficiency of the disintegration, shortening the length scales (see Appendix~\ref{sec:expected_distance}).
-Nevertheless, the proportionality of $L_{\rm FD}$ with the mass is the reason why the DD effect holds in CoCs, as evidenced in PriNCe simulations~\citep{MorejonPhdThesis} at $\gamma=2\cdot 10^{10}$ for nuclei up to lead ($A=208$).
-However, the explanation proposed by \cite{MorejonPhdThesis} is incomplete and applies only to serial cascades, but fails to reproduce the linear behavior demonstrated here.
+The additional disintegration channels have a significant effect on the CoCs models, which include all possible nucleon losses in the cross-section table.
+Multiple dots in each mass correspond to the different isobars; however, their differences become negligible for $A\gtrsim 23$ as the number of concurrent cascades increases, thereby smoothing the isobar variance.
+CoCs exhibit a linear rather than logarithmic mass dependence, which is a clear sign that the multiple concurrent cascades enhance the efficiency of the disintegration, thereby shortening the length scales (see Appendix~\ref{sec:expected_distance}).
+Nevertheless, the proportionality of $L_{\rm FD}$ to the mass is why the DD effect holds in CoCs, as evidenced by PriNCe simulations~\citep{MorejonPhdThesis} at $\gamma=2\cdot 10^{10}$ for nuclei up to lead ($A=208$).
+However, the explanation proposed by \cite{MorejonPhdThesis} is incomplete and applies only to serial cascades; it fails to reproduce the linear behavior demonstrated here.